 According to Ross, Trudeau raised the ire of many anglophones at the event by responding in French, explaining that he was doing so because Quebec is a French province.

 Ross said she left feeling “really disappointed…disrespected and insulted” by Trudeau’s response.

 “I thought that if I could word a question about English services, he could hopefully say something thoughtful and meaningful concerning mental health care,” she said, noting that Trudeau has been a vocal supporter of mental health initiatives.

 Since then, Ross has received an apology from Trudeau, which, she said, she was “happy to accept.”
 She was also pleased to hear that the federal government has earmarked $5 billion to be spent on mental health care across the country over the next 10 years.

 But she said the struggle to provide adequate care to the anglophone community continues.

-Ross said the MHE, which she co-founded with her husband, Archdeacon Lynn Ross, is the only one providing “comprehensive” services in English, including support groups both for individuals living with mental illness and for their friends and family.
+Ross said the MHE, which she co-founded with her husband, the Rev. Lynn Ross, a retired priest, is the only one providing “comprehensive” services in English, including support groups both for individuals living with mental illness and for their friends and family.
 (Some French-language mental health organizations in the Sherbrooke area do provide service in English, but only on an individual basis.)